Introduction

 PCIe Gen 3 or PCIe Gen 4?

-If opting for USB 3.2 Gen 2×2, ensure the external enclosure’s controller chip supports it, and the NVMe M.2 SSD has read/write speeds exceeding 2400 MB/s.
+For assembling advanced USB 3.2 Gen 2×2 systems to achieve faster transfer speeds, it is essential to verify that the enclosure’s controller chip supports this standard and that the chosen NVMe M.2 SSD has read/write performance greater than 2400 MB/s.

 Is DRAM Necessary?